sprynmr/sprynmr.github.io/_posts/2014-12-6-reactivecocoa-mvvm-introduction.md

 #### BONUS - Eliminating even more state

 In some cases you can eliminate even more state on your view-model by exposing `RACSignal`s instead of properties like strings and images.
-Then your view controller wouldn't have to create it's own with `RACObserve`, and could just leverage those signals straightaway.
+Then your view controller wouldn't have to create its own with `RACObserve`, and could just leverage those signals straightaway.
 Be aware that if your signal sends a value before you have subscribed/bound it in your UI, that you won't receive that "initial" value.

 ##Conclusion